dslab2019/dslab2019.github.io/labs/week5/README.md

 ### Exercises
 As a first exercise, you will explore the content of the cluster's HDFS file system using the __hdfs dfs__ command.

+And walk your way down the HDFS directory structure from there.

 1. We have created a directory on HDFS for each of you, can you find yours?
 2. Create a folder __work1__ in your HDFS directory and change the access rights so that only you and group hadoop can read and write into it.
 3. Copy the 2017 _Traffic Count_ data published by the [Calderdale Metropolitan Borough Council (UK)](https://data.gov.uk/dataset/0c64970c-756a-46b2-9282-4a62016c7c64/traffic-count) to your __work1__ directory.
 A copy of the data is also available from the [dslab 2019 github repository](https://github.com/dslab2019/dslab2019.github.io/blob/master/data/week5/01012017_to_31072017.csv.bz2?raw=true)

+#### Hints
+1. You can get started with the `hdfs dfs -ls /` command and walk your way down from there
+2. Use abslute paths in your hdfs command
+3. HDFS does not like spaces in filenames.
+4. Use the `scp` or the `wget` commands to copy the data locally in your home directory, and one of the hdfs dfs commands to copy the local file to your HDFS directory

 ## Exercise series 2 - Hive